“Boldly stylish hotel near Central Park and MoMA, boasting an impressive modern art collection and generous communal spaces”

 All rooms can take a baby cot, and a rollaway bed can be added to all rooms except the Queen categories.
 Studio Kings and Studio Suites have sofabeds.
 The Terrace Suite has a twin sofa bed in its living area as well as a double in the bedroom so is a good option for families, it also shares its terrace with the Terrace Queen, both can therefore be booked together for extended or larger families.
 The Duplex Suite, the hotel's highest category, offers the most space for families, and also has a sofa that converts to twin beds.
 Studio King, Studio Suite, Deluxe Suite, Terrace Suite, Duplex Suite rooms all have bathtubs.

 Remember baby and child equipment may be limited or need pre-booking

-The milk bar downstairs is great to pick up snacks such as yummy cookies and pies, plus shakes and rolls.
-There are plenty of child-friendly options on the breakfast menu, and room service can be ordered.
-There are heaps of restaurants and eateries nearby, naturally Starbucks is on the corner!
+There are plenty of child-friendly options on the breakfast menu, and there are heaps of restaurants and eateries nearby - naturally Starbucks is on the corner!

 The Duplex Suite has stairs

 - Airport: 30 minutes (LGA) and 45 minutes (JFK) - traffic depending